vratkalkar/vratkalkar.github.io/blog/t1-git-blog.md

 #### Week 1 Phase 0
 #### October 9th, 2014

+Here are a few points regarding version control, git and GitHub that are hopefully helpful and informative:

 1. How would you describe version control?

    Version control is a system that allows you to track and review changes/updates over time to files on your computer.
 You can then reference or revert back to any files state at any given time.
 This is very helpful when you realize an update to a file has caused error, or there is a syntax mistake and you need to go back to a previous correct working version.